top of page

 5. How much effort will it be?

 Students should expect about 4 hours per week of total cumulative learning time (including reading, writing, and verbal seminar participation) for a period of 4 to 6 weeks.
-There will be a 30 minute introductory session to discuss expectations, and answer any student questions before the course begins.

 6. How will students be assessed?